ncatlab/nlab-content/pages/19447.md

 ## Preliminaries

-Let us first recall a couple of concepts
+For convenience let us first recall a couple of concepts

 +-- {: .num_defn #semifunctor}
 ###### Definition